Nancy Sin

 About

 Dr. Nancy L. Sin (she/her/hers) is an Associate Professor of Psychology at the University of British Columbia.
 She teaches undergraduate and graduate courses in health psychology, in addition to supervising undergraduate, MA, and PhD students.
-She is Co-Chair of the Antiracism Task Force for the American Psychosomatic Society, faculty investigator in the Edwin S.H.
+She is Co-Chair of the Antiracism Task Force for the Society for Biopsychosocial Science and Medicine, faculty investigator in the UBC Edwin S.H.
 Leong Centre for Healthy Aging, and previously served on the Executive Committee for the American Psychological Association’s Division on Adult Development and Aging.
 Dr. Sin established and formerly directed the Diversity Mentorship Program to provide mentorship to students from diverse backgrounds interested in pursuing graduate studies in psychology.
 Her work has been supported by grants as PI or Co-I from the U.S. National Institute on Aging, Social Sciences and Humanities Research Council of Canada, Canadian Institutes of Health Research, Canada Foundation for Innovation, and the Michael Smith Foundation for Health Research.

 Teaching